· AtlasPCB Engineering · Engineering · 11 min read

 • Minimum engagement length: 1.0 mm of barrel contact recommended

-• Aspect ratio of press-fit holes must be managed — use our stackup calculator for planning
+• Aspect ratio of press-fit holes must be managed — use our [stackup calculator]/blog/pcb-stackup-calculator/) for planning

 Thermal Pad and Anti-Pad Design